kordless/utter-va/README.md

 Once the script completes, you can skip to the configuration section below.

 ***Note***: It may be possible to run this script on an existing OpenStack cluster not installed with the StackGeek scripts.
-If you get it working, I could use some help writing up instructions for it here! :)

 ### Manual Install
 If you have previously installed OpenStack, you can manually start a virtual appliance from the **Horizon UI**.
 Begin by logging into OpenStack with an administrative account and then following these steps: